swagshaw-dev/PicoCAD-Shader/README.md

-# 🎨 Picocad-Style URP Shader for Unity 6.x
+# 🎨 PicoCAD-Style URP Shader for Unity 6.x

-A beginner-friendly Unity URP shader designed to emulate the crisp, stylized aesthetic of **Picocad**.
-Built for simplicity and creativity, this shader includes a demo scene, intuitive controls, and tools for palette/texture management.
+A beginner-friendly Unity URP shader designed to emulate the crisp, low-poly aesthetic of **PicoCAD**.
+Built for simplicity and creativity, this shader includes a demo scene, and intuitive inspector controls.
 It's robust, gets the job done, and is meant to encourage experimentation.

-> 💡 *"It's probably fine.
-It gets the job done and I hope to encourage creativity."*
+> 💡 *"It's probably not the best shader in the world.
+But, it gets the job done and I hope it encourages creativity."*

 ---

-## ✨ Features
-- 🌞 Dynamic lighting support
-- 🟦 Unmoving plaid/texture alignment
-- 🎨 Custom palette & texture injection
-- 🔍 Alpha/transparent material control
-- 📐 Dither pattern support
-- 🔲 Round & flat/low-poly shading modes
-- 📦 Demo scene included for easy testing

----

 ## 📦 Requirements
 - **Unity 6.x** (URP pipeline required)
-- Basic knowledge of Unity material/shader assignment
+- Basic knowledge of Unity materials & inspector assignment
 - No external packages needed

 ---

-## 🛠️ Setup & Configuration
+## 🛠️ Setup & Import Settings

-### 1. Camera Settings
+### 1. Camera & Viewport
 For accurate color reproduction, **disable Post-Processing** on your main camera and in the Scene Viewport:
 - `Camera > Post Processing` → `Off`
 - `Scene View > Camera > Post Processing` → `Off`